chromium/chromium/components/background_task_scheduler/README.md

 ## Background

-In Android M+ it is encouraged to use `JobScheduler` for all background jobs, instead of using things like `IntentService` or polling using alarms.
+In Android it is encouraged to use `JobScheduler` for all background jobs, instead of using things like `IntentService` or polling using alarms.
 Using the system API is beneficial as it has a full view of what goes on in the system and can schedule jobs accordingly.

-However, that leaves an API gap for Android L and below.
-Prior to Android L, the `JobScheduler` API was not available at all.
-It was introduced in Android L; but is not recommended on that platform, because it limits task execution time to 1 minute.
-This is not really practically usable.
-For example, merely setting up a network connection will often burn through much of that budget.
-Android M+ extends this execution time limit to 10 minutes.

-For these older platforms, we can leverage the GcmNetworkManager API provided by Google Play services to implement a suitable replacement for the JobScheduler API.
-The `background_task_scheduler` component provides a new framework for use within Chromium to schedule and execute background jobs using the frameworks available on a given version of Android.
-The public API of the framework is similar to that of the Android `JobScheduler`, but it is backed by either the system `JobScheduler` API or by GcmNetworkManager.
-What service is used to back the framework remains a black box to callers of the API.
+The `background_task_scheduler` component provides a framework for use within Chromium to schedule and execute background jobs using the system API.
+The API of the framework is similar to that of the Android `JobScheduler`.

-In practice, we prefer to use system APIs, since they do not require including external libraries, which would bloat the APK size of Chrome and add unnecessary complexity.
-Thus, the GcmNetworkManager is only used when the system API is not available (or available but not considered stable enough).
-That is, the JobScheduler API is used on Android M+; and the GcmNetworkManager is used otherwise.

-> NOTE: Some of the pre-M devices do not include Google Play services and
-> therefore remain unsupported by `background_task_scheduler`.
-> Ultimately, this component hopes to provide a full compatibility
-> layer on top of `JobScheduler`.
-However, until that is implemented, please be
-> thoughtful about whether this component provides the coverage that your
-> background task needs.

 ## What is a task